 The pet owner’s recourse follows two main courses of action: you can attempt to negotiate for the return of the pet.
 Or you can also file a court action to determine the legal ownership of the pet and mandate return of the pet to the rightful owner.

 As readers can imagine, initiating a lawsuit to regain possession of a pet isn’t cheap and is rarely easy (read: lots of drama!)
-This is why I recommend to avoid it if you can.
+This is why we recommend avoiding it if you can.

 Here are a few suggestions to minimize the chance that someone will wrongfully assert an ownership interest in your pet and to maximize the chance that you’ll be able to prove yourself the rightful owner, if you should find yourself in this unfortunate predicament.